MatthewNichols/my-11ty-template/README.md

 - Run `npm run dev` to start the development server and watch for changes
 - If all is well, you should be able to view the site at http://localhost:8080

+## Some 11ty stuff
+First, the authoritative reference for 11ty is the [11ty docs](https://www.11ty.dev/docs/).
+11ty (like many things) is a bit like German style board games; you can learn enough to get started in 30 minutes, but it will take you a long time to learn everything.
+But here are a few things that are specific to this setup:
+- Layout files: Layout files are used to define the structure of your pages.
+They are defined in the `/src/pages/_includes/` directory.
+- Front Matter: Front Matter is a way to add data to your pages.
+This data is available in your templates.
+In this setup in particular it is used to set the title of the page and the layout file being used.
+There is a defaults file at `/src/pages/pages.json` that sets some defaults for the site.
+Override in individual files as needed.
+- Pages: If you want to create a new page, create a new file in the `/src/pages/` directory.
+The file name should be the name of the page, and you can use webc (*.webc), markdown (*.md), or Nunjucks (*.njk) in the file, depending on your needs and preferences.
+- Components: Webc lets you create reusable components that can be used in your pages.
+Components are defined in the `/src/pages/_components/` directory.
+Nunjucks has simular functionality.
+- Styling: out of the box you can use scss or css in the `/src/scss/` directory.
+The output will be output to `/styles-compiled/` prior to being copied to the `_site/styles/` directory.
+The output will be compiled to css and minified.
+- Client side scripting: you can write client side scripts in the `/src/client-side/` directory as typescript.
+The output will be output to `/client-side-compiled/` prior to being copied to the `_site/scripts/` directory.
+- `.eleventy.js`: This is the main config file for 11ty.
+A couple of specific things to note:
+  - `addPassthroughCopy` is pretty powerful.
+There are a fewe examples in the `.eleventy.js` file.
+  - In particular, If you need to copy files to the root (like your favicon, robots.txt, etc) create a folder in `src` called `copy-to-root` and uncomment the line:
+  `//eleventyConfig.addPassthroughCopy({"./src/copy-to-root/*": "."});`

 ## License
 MIT